Saint Helena, Ascension and Tristan da Cunha: Territorial waters

 The territorial waters of the islands extend out to 12 nmi from their coastal baselines.
 The Exclusive Economic Zones (EEZs) extend 200 nmi from the islands' baselines.
-Despite their size, the three EEZs do not overlap or touch one another, nor do they reach the EEZs of any other country or territory.
+The three EEZs do not overlap or touch one another, nor do they reach the EEZs of any other country or territory.
 The territories have the largest EEZ of any of the British overseas territories (indeed larger than the United Kingdom's) and if included in the ranking of countries by size of EEZ, the territories would be 21st, behind Portugal and ahead of the Philippines.
 Neither the islands nor their EEZs are the subject of any current international dispute.

 An application was made in 2008 by the United Kingdom to the United Nations Commission on the Limits of the Continental Shelf to extend the limit of the continental shelf claim of Ascension Island beyond 200 nmi.
 The Commission recommended in 2010 that the limit not be extended beyond the standard limit, based on scientific surveys.